rh-mobb/ansible-rosa/README.md

 # ansible-rosa

-  This project is provided as-is, and is not an official or
-  Supported Red Hat project.
-We will happily accept issues and
-  Pull Requests and provide basic OSS level community support
+  This project is provided as-is, and is not an official or Supported Red Hat project.
+We will happily accept issues and Pull Requests and provide basic OSS level community support

 ***

 This project contains a set of modules for working with ROSA as well as some example playbooks.

 Will create/delete ROSA clusters but if you know how to work ansible inventories, it can do multiple clusters.

-By default the cluster will be a single-az public cluster on a BYO VPC network with STS enabled.  modify the inventory in `environment/default` to enable private-link or modify networks.
+The repository has a number of example scenarious that are configured as Ansible Inventories found in the `environment` folder.
+The `default` environment will provision a single-az public cluster on a BYO VPC cluster.
+These can be selected by using `make` as such

+Examples

+* `make create` - default single-az classic cluster.
+* `make create.hcp` - hosted control plane cluster.
+* `make create.pl` - private-link classic cluster.
+* `make create.tgw` - private-link classic cluster with TransitGateway.

 ## Examples using ROSA Ansible Modules